mottaquikarim/pycontent/content/topics/accessing_data.md

 ## **Core Objectives**

-We have one more section before we can get into the kind of contextual analysis you'll use for data science.
-After all, you can't analyze your data unless you understand how to select exactly which pieces of data you want.
+You can't analyze your data unless you understand how to select exactly which pieces of data you want.
 This lesson focuses on how to:

 * Load and save data to and from your notebook
 * Access a summary or a preview of the dataset